Jennett's Park

 In October 2014 local councillor Michael Gbadebo announced that contracts had been exchanged between Redrow Homes and BBS Kirkby for the retail unit at Jennett's Park and, in time, they would have an agreement with Morrisons to operate the store once it had been built.

 Building work on the retail unit started at the end of January 2016.
 After extended delays two units were leased by the Co-operative Group – the convenience store opened on 7 December 2018 whilst the remaining unit was sublet by Co-op to Sears Property, a family-owned and run estate agency with branches in Bracknell and Jennett's Park, in mid 2019.

 The main Jennett's Park development has two small plots that remain undeveloped at the moment – planning permission has been granted for flats, houses and a retail unit to be built next to the Co-op store whilst planning permission for a private children's nursery on the grassed area next to the Community Centre was refused in 2019 after a number of objections by residents.

-St Francis and St Clare is the local family church and holds services each week at 11.30am in the school's hall – a new vicar has recently been appointed and is due to start in July 2020.
+St Francis and St Clare was the local family church and held weekly services in the school's hall – unfortunately the church closed on 19 May 2024.
 The main parish church is St Michael and St Mary Magdelene situated on Crowthorne Road, Easthampstead.

 Jennett's Park Church of England School is an aided Church of England school in the Diocese of Oxford.
 On 1 June 2017 the school became an academy under the Bonitas Trust Multi-Academy Trust.
 The school is a full 2 year entry from Reception through to Year 6.
 The current head is Elizabeth Savage.
 The school has an active PTA hosting many events and raising much needed funds each year.